Postgraduate education: Degree requirements

 French-speaking universities have varying sets of rules; some (e.g. HEC Montreal) will accept students with little knowledge of French if they can communicate with their supervisors (usually in English).

 The Royal Military College of Canada is a bilingual University, and allows a thesis to be in either English or French, but requires the abstract to be in both official languages.

 France

-The écoles doctorales ("Doctoral schools") are educational structures similar in focus to graduate schools, but restricted at PhD level.
+The écoles doctorales ("Doctoral schools") are educational structures similar in focus to graduate schools, but restricted at the Ph.D. level.
 These schools have the responsibilities of providing students with a structured doctoral training in a disciplinary field.
 The field of the school is related to the strength of the university: while some have two or three schools (typically "Arts and Humanities" and "Natural and Technological Sciences"), others have more specialized schools (History, Aeronautics, etc.).

 A large share of the funding offered to junior researchers is channeled through the école doctorale, mainly in the shape of three-years "Doctoral Fellowships" (contrats doctoraux).
 These fellowships are awarded after submitting a biographical information, undergraduate and graduate transcripts where applicable, letters of recommendation, and research proposal, then an oral examination by an Academical Committee.